alexmao86/eclipse-tycho-archetype/README.md

 #### Add to Maven build

-In order to be taken into account by Maven, the plug-in must be added as a sub-module of the _features_ module.
-To this end, the _features/pom.xml_ must be enhanced with a `<module>` tag as follows:
+In order to be taken into account by Maven, the plug-in must be added as a sub-module of the _tests_ module.
+To this end, the _tests/pom.xml_ must be enhanced with a `<module>` tag as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>